Technology

 Black Friday deals: how to check if a Black Friday deal is real

 Don't get duped by dodgy deals this Black Friday.
-Follow these tips for how to tell if that 'special offer' you've got your eye on is genuine.
+Follow these tips to find out whether the 'special offer' you've got your eye on is genuine.

-The hype around Black Friday creates the impression that every offer is worth trampling over fellow shoppers to get to, with retailers slashing the price to a historically low level for one day only.
-But we’ve found that few Black Friday deals follow that pattern.
+The hype around Black Friday creates the impression that every offer is worth trampling over fellow shoppers to get to, with retailers slashing prices to historically low levels for one day only.
+But our research has found that few Black Friday deals actually follow that pattern.

-We tracked 178 deals for three months before and two months after Black Friday 2015, and discovered that some 49% were actually cheapest on a day other than Black Friday.
-Only 8% of the Black Friday deals we looked at were one-day-only offers, where Black Friday was cheaper than any other day in those five months.

-Some 92% of the Black Friday shoppers we surveyed in August 2016 reckon they got a good deal on the products they bought last year.
-But the fact that almost half of the deals we looked at were cheaper on another day suggests that quite a few didn’t end up with the bargain they imagined.
+We tracked the prices of the products sold in 2016's Black Friday deals across a full year - for six months before Black Friday and six months afterwards.
+The goal was simple: to find out whether Black Friday deals really are the rock-bottom prices many shoppers expect.

+Many of us rush to buy products on Black Friday assuming that they won't be that cheap again for a long time.
+But in 46% of the cases we looked at, the items cost the same, or even less, in December as they had done on Black Friday.

+Some 38% of Which? members we asked in September 2017 agreed they generally expected Black Friday prices to be the lowest offered by shops compared with previous six months.

-So before you rush headlong into impulse-buying a discounted coffee machine or tablet, read on for our advice on how to work out whether a deal is real.
+So before you rush into impulse-buying a discounted coffee machine or tablet, read on for our advice on how to work out whether a deal is real.

 How to check whether a Black Friday deal is genuine - our top five tips

-1. Check the price of the product on offer across multiple shops.
-This is the most basic check you can do, but our research found that 19% of Black Friday shoppers didn't do this in 2015.
+1. Check the price of the product on offer across multiple shops

+This is the most basic check you can do, but our research found that 12% of Black Friday shoppers didn't do this in 2016.

-We've often found that more than one shop will sell a product at a similar price, but there's only one that's claiming that the price is a special offer.
+We've often found that more than one shop will sell a product at a similar price, but only one claims that the price is a special offer.

-For example, if four shops are selling the same washing machine for £250 but only one is claiming it's a special offer at 'Now £250, was £300', it's a pretty good indicator that the price is not a special deal.
+For example, if four shops are selling the same washing machine for £250 but only one is claiming it's a special offer at 'Now £250, was £300', it's a pretty good indicator that the price is not a particularly special deal.

 Of course, if you're happy to pay £250 for that particular washing machine, that's fine.
-But don't snap it up on the grounds that you think you're getting an unusually good deal.
+But don't snap it up thinking you're getting a bargain.

-2. Check the price history.
 Use our reviews to make a shortlist of the products you want to look out for in the Black Friday sales, before the day itself.
 Make a note of the current price at the same time.

 By taking note of prices before Black Friday, you can check how any Black Friday discounts compare to the usual recent selling price.

-Popular products last year included coffee machines, such as Tassimo and Nespresso machines, blenders such as the Nutribullet, and tablets.

-Some sites, such as Pricerunner and CamelCamelCamel, also show graphs of the historic price of products.
+Many of our reviews feature our Price Predictor tool, which will show you a graph of the historic price of a particular product.
+As it will show you the lowest price it's ever been, you can use it to determine whether the Black Friday deals you spot are genuine.
+Read our guide on how to use Price Predictor to save on your purchases to find out more.

+For pricing data for other products, try sites such as Pricerunner and CamelCamelCamel.
 Pricerunner gives an average across shops, while CamelCamelCamel only shows Amazon prices.
-The price predictor function in our reviews of washing machines and TVs also show historic prices over the last few weeks.

-3. Look our for notes or signs explaining offers.
 The rules that govern special offers are vague.
-In some instances, shops can get away with using older 'was' prices if they put up a sign explaining the offer.
-Tactics like these can make offers look better than they actually are.
+In some instances, shops can get away with using 'was' prices that haven't been used for a long time if they put up a sign explaining the deal.
+Tactics like these can make offers look better than they are.

 We've seen notes that explained the product was actually only at the higher price for a fortnight, six months before the current offer.

-We've also seen these notes in many guises.
-From the relatively explicit to the completely buried - where we've had to scroll through 10 screens of small print in order to uncover some vague wording about the offer.
+We've seen these notes in many guises, from the relatively explicit to the completely buried - where we've had to scroll through masses of small print to uncover vague wording - so it's worth doing some thorough research.

-Technically, the latter isn't allowed.
-But it doesn't seem to have stopped some shops from deploying this as a technique.

-4. Be wary of 'was prices' or RRP comparisons.
-Offers like ‘was £100, now £50’, in our experience, exaggerate the discount you're actually getting.
+4. Be wary of 'was prices' or RRP comparisons

+In our experience, offers like ‘was £100, now £50’ tend to exaggerate the discount you're getting.
-Shops are supposed to use the most recent price that the item was sold at for 28 consecutive days or more as the 'was' price.
-But our research has found many cases where the shop didn’t use the ‘was’ price it should have – and few where it had.

 The RRP (recommended retail price) is a manufacturer's price, and any RRPs used are meant to reflect the current market value of that product.